-A mountain lion can be a dangerous predator to have around your home, pets and livestock, and, small children are particularly vulnerable.
-Due to their roaming nature mountain lions can appear without warning.
+A panther can be a dangerous predator to have around your home, pets and livestock, and, small children are particularly vulnerable.
+Due to their roaming nature cougars can appear without warning.

 Official Range and Habitat

 According to "official" facts and sources, the mountain lion is allegedly found in only thirteen states: Arizona, California, Idaho, Colorado, Florida, South Dakota, Montana, New Mexico, Washington, Oregon, Texas, Utah and Wyoming.
 Mountain lions have been displaced as man has moved farther and farther into the mountain lion's habitat.

 The above map represents states that have "officially" recognized the existence of cougars within their boundaries.
 However, it does not mean that they do not exist in other states.
 As a matter of fact, we have seen evidence of their existence in states outside the officially recognized habitat and believe they exist to some extent in all fifty US states.

 Female cougars have their young for the first time when they are between 1½ to 3 years of age.
 On average, only on of the usual six kittens lives to adulthood, however, they can have a new litter every 2 to 3 years.
 After six months of age, the kittens can start to hunt on their own, and generally leave to find their own territory after two years of age.
 Expected cougar lifespan is 8 to 10 years in the wild, and 20 years in captivity.

 Mountain lions tend to be independent, only a mother and her kittens live in groups.
 They are often elusive, usually only seen at dusk and dawn.
 However, if you live in cougar country, you should always be very vigilant.

 Cougars strike quickly, so be vigilant and call us right away if you see signs of one's arrival.
 Signs to look for include territorial markings including scrape marks, urine and feces (as seen below).